Rilr20/Budgetproposition-Comparison/README.md

 ## Future Enhancements

 - The possibility to include income areas and display them, as the data is available but not currently used or extracted.

+- Pagination on table so it doesn't load all the data